Simplify Your GST Compliance with Expert Guidance!

 What shall be the disclosure for Supply without consideration in the Annual Return?

 In general, Supply without consideration does not attract GST provisions.
-As a result of which it is also not required to be reported in Annual return.
+As a result of which it is also not required to be reported in the Annual return.

 But, if these transactions are covered in the Schedule I of the CGST/SGST Act, they shall be disclosed in GSTR 1 of the relevant period.
 Reporting in GSTR 1 will also attract simultaneous reporting in Annual return GSTR 9.